mplanasgit/project-1/README.md

 ![Gender and fatality](./images/gender_fatality.jpg)

 ##### Conclusions:
 - Most shark attack reports accumulate in men.
-Might be interesting to visualize if this has been changin in recent years.
+Might be interesting to visualize if this has been changing in recent years.
 <br/>